frankmccarry/UrlShortening/README.md

 This project contains the actual implementation of the URL Shortening Service.
 It can be found in [microprofile-config](microprofile-config).

-### shortening-http
+### shortening-httpd

 This project contains a simple HTTP client that can be used to interact with the URL Shortening Service.
-It can be found in [shortening-http](shortening-http).
+It can be found in [shortening-httpd](shortening-httpd).